-The Silhouette Curio is a lighter-duty electronic cutting machine with the capacity to work with most common materials performing a variety of different tasks.
-The cutting force is a modest 210 grams, but it can also weld, draw, pierce, emboss, engrave and deboss.
+The Silhouette Curio is on the lighter side when it comes to the best die cutting machines, but it has enough capacity to work with most common materials and can perform a variety of different jobs.
+It comes with a cutting force of 210 grams, which isn't staggering, but makes up for this in versatility.
+The Silhouette Curio can cut, draw, weld, pierce, emboss, engrave and deboss.

 Silhouette’s customer service was easy to contact.
 Representatives were helpful and friendly, and the Silhouette website was easy to navigate and packed with helpful information.
 Silhouette has a large user community, so we were able to find a huge cache of user-made videos online to walk you through projects and setup.